NIVANorge/Mobius2/docs/mobius2docs/units.md

 ## The unit declaration format

-In model code, units are declared inside square brackets `[ .. ]`, and are a `,`-separated list of parts.
+In model code, units are declared inside square brackets `[ .. ]` that contains a `,`-separated list of parts.
 Each part is either a

 - Scaling factor.
 This can only appear as the first part, and can be used if you can't express the scaling using SI prefixes.
 The scaling factor is an integer or a rational number.
 - A unit part.